duoanwang/Recipe-and-Rating/README.md

 | `'carbohydrates (PDV)'` | float64        |

 ### Univariable Analysis
 For this analysis, we examine the distribution of the calories in a recipe.
-We can see from the plot that it is heavily skewed due to extreme outliers.
+We can see from the boxplot that it is heavily skewed due to extreme outliers.
 The majority of the data points are concentrated near zero or within a relatively low range of calorie values(lower than 1000).
 The large difference between the upper fence and the maximum value highlights the outliers which extending up to 45,609 calories.

 <iframe
   src="assets/calories dist.html"